Data Centers in Puebla

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Puebla as of September 2025, enabling access to 0 cloud regions locally.
-Secure, low-latency connections to major providers like AWS, Google Cloud, and Microsoft Azure are achieved via private network extensions to interconnection hubs in Mexico City.
+Direct Cloud On-Ramps: There are no public cloud on-ramps located directly within Puebla, as of September 2025.
+Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure through dedicated links to hubs in Mexico City or Querétaro.
+Private network extensions and wavelength services are readily available from local carriers.

 Internet Exchange Points (IXPs): Public peering is limited within Puebla itself.
-Most network traffic is exchanged through private peering arrangements or routed via the major Internet Exchange Points located in Mexico City.
+Most network traffic is exchanged through private peering arrangements or routed via the major IXPs located in Mexico City, which serves as the primary national peering point.

 Power Analysis

-Average Cost Of Power: Industrial electricity rates typically range from MXN$2.00 to MXN$2.50 per kWh, as of September 2025.
-This competitive pricing structure makes running high-density compute workloads financially viable.
-Mexico's power generation is sourced from a mix of fossil fuels (~69%), renewables (~26%), and nuclear (~5%).
+Average Cost Of Power: Industrial electricity pricing in Puebla typically ranges from MXN$1.50 to MXN$2.20 per kWh, as of September 2025.
+This competitive pricing makes it an economical choice for compute-heavy operations compared to more expensive global markets.
+The grid mix is dominated by fossil fuels (~69%), with significant contributions from renewables (~26%) and nuclear (~5%).

 Market Access, Business & Tax Climate